elchin-jafar/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 0 - simple matrix <br />
 1 - replace all instances of given num on the list <br />
 2 - sum all uniqe nums in given list <br />
-3 - finds common element on 2 given set <br />
+3 - finds common element in 2 given set <br />
+4 - finds only different elements in 2 givet set <br />